-Koalas are a native of eastern Australia and share some traits with wombat, who are their closes relative.
-They eat the leaves of eucalyptus tree which is known to contain toxic materials that are very harmful when consumed in high doses.
-However, Koalas have specially designed digestive system that separates and expels the toxins from their body.
+Koalas are a native of eastern Australia and share some traits with wombats, who are their closest relative.
+They eat the leaves of the eucalyptus tree which is known to contain toxic materials that are very harmful when consumed in high doses.
+However, Koalas have a specially designed digestive system that separates and expels toxins from their body.
 They have been termed as endangered species in February 2022 and have been granted added protection from poaching and loss of habitat.

 The Platypus looks like a strange animal hybrid with the beak of a duck, the legs of an otter, and the tail of a beaver.
 Even so, it’s pretty adorable-looking.
 What you would find out when you’re up close and personal with it is that the males have venomous spurs on the elbows or knees of their hind feet, which they use to sting with.
 For a mammal, it’s very rare to have venom, which is something reserved for spiders, reptiles, and amphibians.
 The males have more venom than usual during the mating season.
 While not deadly to humans, it can kill dogs and other small animals, and for humans, the sting has lingering effects such as increased pain sensitivity (hyperalgesia) and muscular atrophy.

 The Hooded Pitohui is one of three pitohui species, and is a small passerine bird with a powerful beak, dark red eyes, and black and red (or black and orange) feathers, making it look colorful and cute.
 All pitohuis are deadly, though, because they have a toxin in their skin and feathers called batrachotoxin, a neurotoxic alkaloid, which they get from the myeloid beetles they eat.
 It is the same toxin as that of the poison dart frog in South America and one of the most toxic natural substances discovered by science, making the pitohui one of the deadliest birds on earth.